 The transition from readiness to sustainable change requires an appropriate procurement operating model, each component of which requires alignment with the rest of the organization.

-The Operating Model evaluates a company’s procurement across key dimensions and provides insights for improvement opportunities in procurement capabilities through:
+The Procurement Excellence House Model evaluates a company’s procurement across key dimensions and provides insights for improvement opportunities in procurement capabilities through:

 - Key processes and level of maturity required to drive value

 - Specific process improvements for achieving efficiency and effectiveness in critical procurement processes

 - Systems requirements required to support the strategic and tactical activities of the procurement organization